Adding Logic to Handle Map/Reduce Restarts

 Example 4: A Problematic Map/Reduce Script Example

-The purpose of this script is to perform a search and process the results.
-However, it is not adequately prepared for an unexpected restart.
-The script still needs logic to help prevent an unrecoverable state and prevent creation of erroneous or duplicate data during re-execution.
+This script is meant to perform a search and process the results, but it isn't fully prepared for an unexpected restart.
+The script still needs logic to help avoid unrecoverable states and the creation of bad or duplicate data if it's re-executed.

 In Example 4, if the script is forcefully interrupted during the map stage, some sales orders might be updated twice when the map function is re-executed.
 See Example 5: A Robust Map/Reduce Script Example for an improved example.